federated-data-sharing/common-api/doc/User_Guide_Analysis_Plans.md

 Examples of staging or phasing analysis might reflect a standard research or data science life cycle:

-- exploratory analysis: systematically validating, summarising or exploring the remote data early on in orde
+- exploratory analysis: systematically validating, summarising or exploring the remote data early on in order to define the main statistical analysis
 - quality checks, outlier analysis
 - sampling
 - visualisation